kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-13-fomo-app-review.md

 Fomo is a legit and genuinely useful social trading app, but it’s not an easy-profit app.
 You need to use multiple tools to discover tokens and cross-reference the data in the Fomo app before opening trades.
 I wouldn’t recommend blindly copying other traders, though if you’re lucky, that may work too.

-While the app’s main focus is meme coin social trading, you can also trade crypto on the spot market across multiple blockchains like BTC, SOL, ETH, and HYPE, and trade perps via Hyperliquid, including crypto, stocks, commodities, indices, and forex.
+While the app’s main focus is meme coin social trading, you can also trade crypto on the spot market like BTC, SOL, ETH, and HYPE, and trade perps, including crypto, stocks, commodities, indices, and forex.

 Trading execution is fast, but expect high fees and slippage on illiquid tokens and blockchains like the Robinhood Chain.
 Another downside is that if selling a token has high price impact, Fomo may not let you sell it.